Ocean Odyssey — first mobile offshore platform converted to launch rockets from the equator.

 “The Sea Launch rocket successfully completed its maiden flight today,” Boeing announced.
 “The event, which placed a demonstration payload into geostationary transfer orbit, marked the first commercial launch from a floating platform at sea,” the company added in a news release.

-offshore rocket launcher began as this drilling rig
+Offshore rocket launcher began as this massive and movable drilling rig.

-Constructed in Japan in 1982, the Ocean Odyssey was designed to endure 110 foot waves before it became a floating equatorial launch pad.
+Constructed in Japan in 1982, the Ocean Odyssey was designed to endure 110-foot waves before it became a movable, floating equatorial launch pad.
 Photo courtesy Sea Launch.

 Sea Launch, a Boeing-led consortium of companies from the United States, Russia, Ukraine and Norway, began commercial launches on October 9, 1999, using a Russian Zenit-3SL rocket with a DirecTV satellite payload.
 By 2014 the Ocean Odyssey had made 36 such launches for XM Satellite Radio, Echo Star and communication companies.